tonytw1/nominatim-ac/README.md

 ### Local development

-The framework used is Spring Boot.
+This is a Spring Boot project with a Gradle build.

 Configuration is in the file named application.properties.

-Run locally with:
+Build locally with:
 ```
-mvn spring-boot:run
+gradle clean build
 ```